 Reasonable prices and impeccable preparation make Logan a solid fine-dining destination.

-The Performance Network Theatre in Ann Arbor is a small company with big talent.
+The Performance Network Theatre is a small troupe with big talent.

 More information: (800) 888-9487; visitannarbor.org

-Bronner’s Christmas Wonderland in Frankenmuth celebrates the holiday year-round in a 2.2-acre superstore packed with 50,000 ornaments, 500 Nativity scenes and a Christmas cookie cafe.
+Bronner’s Christmas Wonderland in Frankenmuth (78 miles north of Ann Arbor) celebrates the holiday year-round in a 2.2-acre superstore packed with 50,000 ornaments, 500 Nativity scenes and a Christmas cookie cafe.

 Traditional fried-chicken dinners draw crowds to nearby Zehnder’s, a family-style restaurant celebrating Frankenmuth’s heritage as Little Bavaria.